 - have satisfactorily completed all required Mason core and professional concentration courses.
 The application must be completed one full semester before taking PHED 415.

 - Emergency First Aid, CPR and Use of AED Certification or Training with “hands-on” component.
 Recommended training: American Red Cross or American Heart Association.

 Application deadlines are listed below and forms are located at Student Teaching and Field Experience.

 Students are not permitted to enroll in HEAL 405, PHED 308, PHED 403, PHED 404, and PHED 415 until they have met all BSEd application requirements.

 A grade of C or better is required in the following courses: PHED 202, PHED 308, PHED 403, PHED 404 and HEAL 405.

 Students must complete student teaching (PHED 415) within 5 years of completing PHED 202.
-If more than five years have elapsed between taking PHED 202 and student teaching (PHED 415), students will have to retake these two foundational courses before they can student teach.
+If more than five years have elapsed between taking PHED 202 and student teaching (PHED 415), students will have to retake PHED 202 before they can student teach.

 Students must earn at least 10 professional developments points to achieve BSEd status and 20 additional points to apply for student teaching.
 Professional developments points may be earned by attending or volunteering at various events and activities.